wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Dorothy:** quiet Ken, let the nice young man speak

-**Bearass:** We shall go on a journey down into the Blue John Cavern, a place of mystery and wonder...
+**Bearass:** _handing torches to Ken and Dorothy_ We shall go on a journey down into the Blue John Cavern, a place of mystery and wonder...

 **Ken:** Well, it had better be good, the price we paid, nearly 5 pound each...

 **Dorothy:** Oh shush Ken, we got vouchers out of the newspaper. _to Bearass_ we're retired you see.
-Ken used to be an engineer, but he had to stop, what with his hearing and everything, and I'm a...
+Ken used to be an engineer, but he had to stop, what with his hearing and everything, and I'm a socia.....

 **Ken:** I invented the Flip-o-mator... _Bearass looks non-plussed_ No?
 Honestly, the young people these days, they know nothing.
 It's the machine that sticks the lids on jars of jam.
 Oh, no wonder the country's going to the dogs!